- Wastewater / Filtration / Stormwater

 Field Services Department

-Wastewater field service crew hold responsibility of repairing and maintaining the 166 miles of sewer lines in and around the City of Fairmont.
+Wastewater field service crew hold the responsibility of repairing and maintaining the 166 miles of sewer lines in and around the City of Fairmont.
 One of the most important aspects of their duties is using a special camera to evaluate problem areas in sewer lines.
 They also perform regular flushing of lines and frequent maintenance within the sewer system.
-The sewer crew is led by maintenance supervisor, Frank Mike and consists of 3 plumber/pipe fitters and an equipment operator.
+The sewer crew is led by the assistant supervisor, Jon Sanders and consists of 3 plumber/pipe fitters and an equipment operator.

 Another important branch of the Field Service Department is the Water Lines Section.
-Led by maintenance supervisor, Mark Devores, the Water Crew has the responsibility of maintaining all main water lines, fire hydrants and meter installation around the city.
+Led by maintenance supervisors, Davey Vincent and Greg Garrison, the Water Crew has the responsibility of maintaining all main water lines, fire hydrants and meter installation around the city.
 They also assist with troubleshooting water distribution problems.
 Mark manages a crew of 4 plumbers and 2 equipment operators.

 The City of Fairmont Capital Improvement Project crew (CIP) is responsible for new water line installation projects.
 The projects are prioritized by the number of leaks on a certain line and recorded in the engineering department database.
 Two plumber/pipe fitters and an equipment operator man the CIP crew.
-Gary Moore, maintenance supervisor, leads them.
+Jeff Boone, assistant supervisor, leads them.

 Under the direction of the Field Services Superintendent, the fleet mechanic maintains the vehicles and much of the equipment that is utilized by the Utility Department employees.
 Some of the duties of the mechanic include:

-Renders service to vehicles/equipment for Engineering, Meter, Wastewater Treatment and Water Filtration Departments
+- Renders service to vehicles/equipment for Engineering, Storm Water, Meter, Wastewater Treatment and Water Filtration Departments